nesun3/ci-cd-sap-cloud-integration/.config/Sync Integration Contents to GitHub - Delta/README.md

 >If the [prerequisites](https://github.com/nesun3/ci-cd-sap-cloud-integration/tree/main/.config#prerequisite) are fulfilled, you’ll be ready to configure the external parameters of the integration flow!

 **Some Key Points:**
-- For the first Delta Run, update the Last Successful Run DateTime (LSRD) first.
-Once LSRD is set, it will look for any changes i.e. new Version from the Last Successful Run DateTime.
+- For the first Delta Run, you should update the Last Successful Run DateTime (LSRD) first.
+Once LSRD is set, it will then look for any changes, i.e. a new version, from the Last Successful Run DateTime.
 - The API Response of the public ODATA APIs of the SAP Cloud Integration for `ValueMappingDesigntimeArtifacts` does not support `ModifiedDate` field.
 Therefore, delta changes for Value Mapping was not be possible to develop.

 | Parameter Name        | Descriptions                                                                                                                                                                                                                                                                                                                                                                       | Example                                                          | Required |